fintechsteve/modeling-volatility/README.md

 Overall objective: Learn how to model volatility using both traditional and more modern data science techniques.
 Taking into account some of the idiosyncracies of trading strategies.

+Introduction (Steve)

 0) Setting up the environment for the course (Eunice)
    a) Setting up github
    b) Setting up the environment:
       If people have Anaconda, use it.
       https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb
 1) Data ingestion: Reading in and visualizing currency data.
-(Steve/Eunice)
+(Initial complete.
+Steve/Eunice)
 2) Time-series properties of data and currency baskets.
 DXY
 3) Splitting the sample and saving some for out of sample testing.
 Basic validation.